 Step 2: Log in to the Two-Factor Authentication Management Portal.

 Log in with your NetID and NetID password.
 Through the portal, you can add and manage 2FA devices and decide what services will be protected by 2FA.

 Step 3: Click “Here for the first time?
 Turn on 2FA.”

 This will kickoff the process to add your first device and then enable 2FA on services.

 If you have not added a device to the 2FA service, click Start Setup to enroll it.
 Once its added, you will be prompted to authenticate with that device via push notification, phone call, or passcode.
 Then you will go to the Manage Services screen, where you can enable 2FA for Core-CT or all services that use Single Sign On.

 You can make changes at any time to the devices linked to your account on the 2FA Management portal page.
 ITS recommends adding a backup device so that you have flexibility and additional options if you do not have your default 2FA device with you.
 You will be prompted to authenticate with your second factor before you can make changes.

-If you misplace your 2FA device, contact the ITS Help Center.
+If you misplace your 2FA device, contact the ITS Tech Support Center.
 They can provide you with a temporary bypass code.